Gordi42/sweepexp/docs/source/usage/saving.rst

 Autosave
 --------
-To prevent data loss, enable the auto_save option by setting it to True.
+To prevent data loss, set the `auto_save` parameter to `True`.
 When enabled, the data is automatically saved after each completed experiment.
-This ensures that, in the event of an unexpected program crash, already completed experiments do not need to be repeated.
+This ensures that, in the event of an unexpected program crash, completed experiments do not need to be repeated.

 .. code-block:: python

-    from sweepexp import SweepExp
+    from sweepexp import sweepexp

-    sweep = SweepExp(
+    sweep = sweepexp(
         func = lambda a, b: { "rat": a / b },
         parameters = { "a": [1, 4], "b": [1, 2] },
         save_path = "results.cdf",